0xTranqui/tranqui.dev/posts/100-days-of-code.md

    - Skills Gained:
       - Solidity, dApp Infrastructure
    - Helpful Links:
-      - Start with this tutorial[walkthrough](https://www.youtube.com/watch?v=ui2j3HxsZVw)
+      - Start with this tutorial [walkthrough](https://www.youtube.com/watch?v=ui2j3HxsZVw)
    - Miscellanous:
       - Scaffold-Eth is kind of overwhelming.
 There is a lottt of extra stuff in it that you will never use/don’t understand.
 That is on purpose, because it allows you to do almost anything with it, but just keep this in mind
 ---